Participation Philosophy & Virtual Exception Allowances

 - proof of either vaccination or a negative COVID-19 test (within a certain period of time prior to the contest).
 The host venue must determine how it will securely collect that information from participating schools, and participating schools must have consent of parents to release such information.

-Each school/institution that hosts a WHSFA contest must register with the State Office (and provide any subsequent changes/updates) any public health requirements in place, and communicate to guest schools what is expected of their participants (students, coaches, adjudicators).
+Each school/institution that hosts a WISDAA contest must inform the State Office (and provide any subsequent changes/updates) of any public health requirements in place, and communicate to guest schools what is expected of their participants (students, coaches, adjudicators).
 Each guest school must adhere to host venue requirements or their own school’s requirements, whichever is more restrictive.

 Aerosol Study; Advice